joeycoakleyavi/controller-upgrade/README.md

 pip3 install -r requirements.txt
 ansible-galaxy collection install vmware.alb

-Edit hosts.yml to include which controllers should be upgraded.
+Edit hosts.ini to include which controllers should be upgraded.
 The playbook currently points to **ALL** hosts in this file.
 Scope this down if required.

 Note: Only include the leader node of a given cluster in hosts.yml.
 Avi Controllers will handle distributing the image and performing upgrades to all member controllers of the cluster.